 Richard Olsen is a Carmel, California-based independent architectural historian.

-With his cross-discipline expertise (a background combining writing, editing, photographing, and evaluating writing and photography for publication, for books and magazines), Richard’s approach is uncommonly holistic.
+With his cross-discipline expertise (a professional background combining writing, editing, and photographing, in addition to evaluating for publication both writing and photography, for books and magazines), Richard’s approach is uncommonly holistic and, in its aims, virtuous-cycle focused.

-Whether curating and editing a design studio’s monograph, photographing a collector’s latest acquisition, writing and photographing a house history, advising an architecture practice on brand strategy for social platforms, or consulting on historic preservation for a movie studio, his groundwork is always rigorous research.
+Whether curating a design studio’s monograph, photographing a collector’s latest acquisition, writing a house history, advising an architect on brand strategy for social, or consulting on historical accuracy for a movie studio, his groundwork is rigorous research.

-In Richard’s three decades as an editor of architecture-and-design books and magazines, first in New York, then in Los Angeles, and now in Carmel, he’s held positions including Senior Editor, Architecture, for Forbes Media, where, in 2023, he launched Forbes’ Architecture + Design department, created its America’s “top architects and designers” lists, conceived and oversaw its adjudications processes, and wrote all its supporting articles.
+In Richard’s three decades as an editor of architecture-and-design books and magazines, first in New York, then in Los Angeles, and now in Carmel, he’s held positions including Senior Editor, Architecture, for Forbes Media, where, in 2023, he launched Forbes’ Architecture + Design department.
+At Forbes, Richard ideated and directed the new department’s research-and-outreach processes; selected and recruited its advisory board; adjudicated its “top architects and designers” lists; and wrote the department’s articles.

 Earlier, Richard was Senior Architecture Editor, Architectural Digest (Paige Rense Noland, Editor-in-Chief); Senior Editor, Architecture + Design, Harry N. Abrams Publishers; Architecture Editor, Rizzoli International Publications; and Director, Architects & Designers Book Service and Antiques & Collectibles Book Club.
 At Amazon.com, in Seattle, Richard was the editor of the book divisions of Arts & Photography; Home & Garden; and Travel.